geomagpy/magpy/magpy/gui/README_gui.md

 ### 5.1 Daily review of data and flagging

+- Load a data set
+- Identify disturbed data by (a) derivatives, (b) delta F
+- Apply flags to the data set with different methods: Flag outliers for spikes, flag selection and ranges for individual
+- Option1 - no database: Save flags separately in a file
+- Alternative to option 1: save data as PYCDF which includes flagging info
+- Option2 - database: Save flags in database
+- When multiple people are flagging, please use "operator" fields.
+When using multiple sensors or using MagPy also for other data sets "groups" might be useful

+It is recommended to use section [7.3](#73-testing-procedure-of-the-graphical-user-interface) for training of these procedures.

 ### 5.2 DI analysis and adopted baselines

 Here you will get a step by step example about analyzing DI measurement data, obtaining basevalues, getting adopted